DanNguyen-CE/PM1_Project-2/README.md

 the C++ class features including inheritence.
 I must be able to sell and buy stocks which were randomized between 4 stock.txt files that contains different stock prices but the same stock names.
 It must be able to display the current portfolio and also contain basic banking features such as withdrawing and depositing.
-This must then be saved on a .txt file where I can acess and display the transaction history when called for.
+All transactions must then be saved on a .txt file where I can access and display it when called for.

 Rutgers University NB
 2017